Threat (computer security): Threat consequence

-Action by an entity that exceeds the entity's system privileges by executing an unauthorized function.

 Threat landscape or environment

-A collection of threats in a particular domain or context, with information on identified vulnerable assets, threats, risks, threat actors and observed trends.
+A threat landscape comprises a collection of threats in a particular domain or context, with information on identified vulnerable assets, threats, risks, threat actors and observed trends.

+Threat surface

+The threat surface is the sum total of all the ways that a threat can cross a boundary that threats (natural, accidental, or deliberate) "have to cross in order to access the [...] information inside the threat surface"; threat surfaces may oppose physical, logical or administrative threats.

+Components of a threat surface might include devices such as smartphones, tablets, laptops, or the Internet of Things.

 Threat management

 Threats should be managed by operating an ISMS, performing all the IT risk management activities foreseen by laws, standards and methodologies.

 Very large organizations tend to adopt business continuity management plans in order to protect, maintain and recover business-critical processes and systems.
 Some of these plans are implemented by computer security incident response team (CSIRT).

 Threat management must identify, evaluate, and categorize threats.
 There are two primary methods of threat assessment: